PinkDisorder/Technomagus/README.md

 Currently heavily WIP

 ### TODO
-- [ ] Migrate from packwiz to [pakku](https://github.com/juraj-hrivnak/Pakku)
 - [ ] Fix up Theurgy recipes to use tags instead of items
-- [ ] Fix up Wizards Reborn recipes to use tags instead of items
+- [x] Fix up Wizards Reborn recipes to use tags instead of items
 - [ ] Figure out how to completely remove the steam age from gregtech.
 - [ ] Setup Farmer's Delight and Let's Do as step 0
 - [ ] Setup Theurgy as the first step.